ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 - `arr_labels` —  labels of samples, usually 1 for positive sample and 0 for negtive sample.

 **Returned value**
-return AUC value with type Float64.
+Returns AUC value with type Float64.

 **Example**
 Query: